SushmithaUmasudhan/TrustSupport/README.md

 The low escalation recall shows that accuracy alone is not sufficient for evaluating safety-oriented escalation.

+### LLM-as-Judge Evaluation

+A structured LLM-as-judge rubric evaluated Relevance, Grounding, Helpfulness, Tone, Hallucination, and Overall quality using 1–5 scores.

+Twenty examples were independently rated by a human using the same rubric.
+The LLM judge achieved 80% exact agreement with human overall ratings, with a quadratic Cohen's kappa of 0.916.

+Individual dimension agreement was lower, so the LLM judge was used as a supplementary evaluator.

 ## Failure Analysis

 The main observed failure modes were: